csp256/iterative5point/README.md

 # iterative5point
 Fast five point epipolar geometry hypothesis generation for RANSAC using Gauss Newton on the Lie algebra se(3)

 This particular implementation is not fast, but the technique is.
-It is a quite extremely rough sketch of the ideas in the papers
+It is a quite rough sketch of the ideas in the papers

 * "An Iterative 5-pt Algorithm for Fast and Robust Essential Matrix Estimation (with Vincent Lui)" by Lui and Drummond.